andrewstiefel/andrewstiefel.com/_posts/2022-06-22-storytelling-important-B2B-marketing.md

 ---
 layout: post
-title: Why is Storytelling So Important for B2B Marketing?
+title: Why is Storytelling Important for B2B Marketing?
 description: B2B storytelling helps unify groups of people around a shared narrative about what they need to accomplish.
 image:
 date: 2022-06-22